The-Marcy-Lab-School/aws-cloud9-github-setup/README.md

 git commit -m "added bio"
 git push
 ```
-5. Go back to viewing your repository in the browser.
-Refresh the page and confirm that you see your bio!
+5. Go back to Github to view your repository in the browser.
+Refresh the page and confirm that you see your newly added bio!